 CBO Fuel grants encourage community benefit organizations to invest in self-examination and growth, increasing their impact and effectiveness in Lancaster.

 Through CBO Catalyst, we support community benefit organizations in the process towards sustainability, using creative solutions to increase financial stability and quality of life in our community.
-Apply online by May 4.
+The application deadline was May 4.

 CBO Capacity Building

 CBO Capacity Building grants support projects that build an organization’s capacity to fulfill its mission.
 Community benefit organizations (CBO’s) are encouraged to utilize services offered by Leadership Lancaster and PANO, or professional consultants who can assist in enhancing the organization’s impact on the community.
-Apply online by May 17.
+The application deadline was May 17.

 CBO Communications Infusion

 The new CBO Communications Infusion program strengthens connections between community benefit organizations, their stakeholders, and the wider community.
-Apply online by July 17.
+The application deadline was July 17th, 2018.

 Previously known as Field of Interest grants, Passion Grants improve our county in a number of ways, through supporting programming in a broad range of focus areas including: healthcare, the environment, human rights/inclusion, the arts, preschool child development, and projects in Eastern Lancaster County.